It's the dawn of Mueller's March madness

-Washington (CNN)The grinding pressure of special counsel Robert Mueller's Russia investigation is starting to do strange things to peoples' heads.
+Washington (CNN)The grinding pressure of special counsel Robert Mueller's Russia investigation is starting to do strange things to people's heads.

 How else to explain a staggering, reality TV-style meltdown of short-lived Trump campaign adviser Sam Nunberg on Monday, played out in a batch of cable news interviews, marking the oddest twist of the Russia saga yet?